nordstream3/Godot-4-ROS2-integration/README.md

 - A C++ ROS2 component build and linked with the C++ Godot 4 source code.
 - An example simulation of a mobile robot, created as a Godot 4.3 game.

 The example simulation features a **4WS4WD** (4-Wheel Steering, 4-Wheel Driving) setup, where each wheel is configured as a **Swerve Drive**.
-The robot can be controlled externally via ROS2 and includes a simulated Depth Camera that interfaces with ROS2 for image data.
+The robot can be controlled externally through its ROS2 interface.
+Similarly, it includes a simulated Depth Camera which streams images through its ROS2 node publisher.

 ## Background